 Powhatan Historic State Park

 The historic park is unique in that all six historic buildings stand in their original locations.
 You can take a tour, led by knowledgeable interpreters, of the remaining historic structures that include a log house, school, church and jail.
 The whole park is an Instagrammer’s paradise, but make sure to grab a shot of the commerce building with its red-brick walls, bright-white doors, and overflowing flower bushels.
-Powhatan is popular among families and also offers workshops on how to cook in a Dutch oven, the art of soap making, and quilting 101.
+Powhatan is popular among families and also offers workshops on how to cook in a Dutch oven, the art of cheese making, and quilting 101.